harvard-nrg/python-workshop/docs/for.md

 ```

 If you want to retrieve the scan numbers for all `BOLD` scans, you could use a
-`for` loop to iterate over the `scans` list and call the same block of code to
+`for` loop to iterate over `scans` and call the same block of code to populate
-populate a `numbers` list
+a list of scan numbers

 ```python
 numbers = []